-8. Thirty years ago, in Stockholm, we agreed on the urgent need to respond to the problem of environmental deterioration.1/ Ten years ago, at the United Nations Conference on Environment and Development, held in Rio de Janeiro,2/ we agreed that the protection of the environment and social and economic development are fundamental to sustainable development, based on the Rio Principles.
-To achieve such development, we adopted the global programme entitled Agenda 213/ and the Rio Declaration on Environment and Development, to which we reaffirm our commitment.
-The Rio Conference was a significant milestone that set a new agenda for sustainable development.
+8. Thirty years ago, in Stockholm, we agreed on the urgent need to respond to the problem of environmental deterioration.
+Ten years ago, at the United Nations Conference on Environment and Development, held in Rio de Janeiro, we agreed that the protection of the environment, and social and economic development are fundamental to sustainable development, based on the Rio Principles.
+To achieve such development, we adopted the global programme, Agenda 21, and the Rio Declaration, to which we reaffirm our commitment.
+The Rio Summit was a significant milestone that set a new agenda for sustainable development.

-9. Between Rio and Johannesburg, the world's nations have met in several major conferences under the auspices of the United Nations, including the International Conference on Financing for Development,4/ as well as the Doha Ministerial Conference.5/ These conferences defined for the world a comprehensive vision for the future of humanity.
+9. Between Rio and Johannesburg the world's nations met in several major conferences under the guidance of the United Nations, including the Monterrey Conference on Finance for Development, as well as the Doha Ministerial Conference.
+These conferences defined for the world a comprehensive vision for the future of humanity.

-10. At the Johannesburg Summit, we have achieved much in bringing together a rich tapestry of peoples and views in a constructive search for a common path towards a world that respects and implements the vision of sustainable development.
-The Johannesburg Summit has also confirmed that significant progress has been made towards achieving a global consensus and partnership among all the people of our planet.
+10. At the Johannesburg Summit we achieved much in bringing together a rich tapestry of peoples and views in a constructive search for a common path, towards a world that respects and implements the vision of sustainable development.
+Johannesburg also confirmed that significant progress has been made towards achieving a global consensus and partnership amongst all the people of our planet.

-The challenges we face
+The Challenges we Face

-11. We recognize that poverty eradication, changing consumption and production patterns and protecting and managing the natural resource base for economic and social development are overarching objectives of and essential requirements for sustainable development.
+11. We recognize that poverty eradication, changing consumption and production patterns, and protecting and managing the natural resource base for economic and social development are overarching objectives of, and essential requirements for sustainable development.

-12. The deep fault line that divides human society between the rich and the poor and the everincreasing gap between the developed and developing worlds pose a major threat to global prosperity, security and stability.
+12. The deep fault line that divides human society between the rich and the poor and the ever-increasing gap between the developed and developing worlds pose a major threat to global prosperity, security and stability.

 13. The global environment continues to suffer.
-Loss of biodiversity continues, fish stocks continue to be depleted, desertification claims more and more fertile land, the adverse effects of climate change are already evident, natural disasters are more frequent and more devastating, and developing countries more vulnerable, and air, water and marine pollution continue to rob millions of a decent life.
+Loss of biodiversity continues, fish stocks continue to be depleted, desertification claims more and more fertile land, the adverse effects of climate change are already evident, natural disasters are more frequent and more devastating and developing countries more vulnerable, and air, water and marine pollution continue to rob millions of a decent life.